mgoldcoin/mgold/waves-client/transfers-and-gateways/ethereum-transfers.md

 ![](/_assets/ethereum_transfers_04.png)

-Note: Processing can take up to 120 minutes, the minimum amount is 0.005 ETH.

 The following pop-up will appear.
 To complete the operation, click on the **Confirm** or **Back** to repeat the process.

 ![](/_assets/ethereum_transfers_05.png)

-**Note**: Processing can take up to 120 minutes.
+**Note**: Processing can take up to 120 minutes, the minimum amount is 0.005 ETH.

 **How to create internal transaction through Waves network**